bgrrtt/craft-ops/README.md

 a thing or two about [Unix-like][unix_like_link] systems in the process.

 To start, the ops workflows will be built around the use of AWS and Bitbucket.
 These products both offer free options and can be fully automated.
+By default this setup will stay fully within the [AWS free tier][aws_free_tier], which applies to all newly setup accounts.

 Please also note that use of Craft is subject to their own [license agreement][craft_license].